Next Start

 Shell’s Pennzoil brand is known for creating the first synthetic motor oil made from natural gas.
 In the 1970s, Shell began investigating sources of energy other than crude oil, one of them being natural gas, to make fuel and lubricants.

-The process of turning natural gas into oil is highly complex and has many stages, yet it offers superior benefits when compared to crude oil.
-Natural gas is very clean, and is free of many of the contaminants found in crude oil.
+The process of turning natural gas into oil is highly complex and has many stages, yet it offers superior benefits when compared with crude oil.
+Natural gas is very clean and free of many of the contaminants found in crude oil.
 When manufactured through their patented process, the result is a synthetic base oil that is purer and performs better than traditional base oils made from crude.

 Thanks to the innovation and forward-thinking culture of Shell, the company was able to develop a full synthetic motor oil made from natural gas.
 This patented process is known as PurePlus Technology, which designs full synthetic motor oils that provide complete protection without compromise.
 Watch the video below to learn the details of how this process works: